Doe (1782 ship): Career

-On his return Captain Peter Rome took command of Jemmy.
-He died on 31 December 1787 during the subsequent enslaving voyage.
+On his return, Captain Peter Rome took command of Jemmy.
+He died on 31 December 1787, during the subsequent voyage transporting enslaved people.

 Ellen first appeared under that name in Lloyd's Register in the volume for 1786.
 Prior to that time her name was Doe.

 On 19 October 1789 John Dawson purchased Ellen.

-4th enslaving voyage (1789–1790): Captain John Ford sailed from Liverpool on 19 November 1789.
-He started acquiring captives on 3 February 1790 at Cape Coast Castle.
+4th voyage transporting enslaved people (1789–1790): Captain John Ford sailed from Liverpool on 19 November 1789.
+He started acquiring captives on 3 February 1790, at Cape Coast Castle.
 Next, he acquired a captives at Lagos, Onim.
 Ellen sailed from Africa on 1 May, having embarked 300 captives.
-She arrived at Jamaica on 10 August with 194 captives, for a 35% mortality rate in the Middle Passage between Africa and the West Indies.
+She arrived at Jamaica on 10 August, with 194 captives, for a 35% mortality rate in the Middle Passage between Africa and the West Indies.
 Ford was still master as Ellen approached the West Indies; at some point Captain Benjamin Hull may have replaced him.
 Ellen sailed from Jamaica on 20 September and arrived back at Liverpool on 23 November.
 She had left Liverpool with 25 crew members and had suffered six crew deaths on her voyage.

 Between her return to Liverpool in November and mid-December, Ellen underwent modifications that increased her burthen from 134 to 152, and so the number of captives that Dolben's Act permitted her to carry without penalty from 223 to 253.